masyamandev/entity-array-compressor/README.md

     On first serialization: prevValue = value.
     On later serializations: diffs\[(i++) % diffs.length\] = (value - prevValue), prevValue = value.

+### Strings

+There are cached and non-cached serializers for Strings.
+Both of them are using the following underlying mechanism of serializing Strings: string in encoded to UTF8 byte array, then array length and array itself are written.
+Array length is written as variable-length UnsignedInt.
+When `null` is serialized then null is written instead of array length and array body is omit.

+In cached serializers index in cache is written prior to serializing string data.
+Index in cache could be:
+* `null`: value is `null`, no need to serialize value.
+* `0`: String is not in cache, value is serialized and added to cache.
+* `>= 1`: String is already in cache, no need to serialize value.

+Here is a list of String serializers:

+* `StringSerializationFactory` - non-cached serializer
+  * Serializer short name: `_S`.
+  * Serializer settings: nothing.
+  * Write data: (UTF8 byte array length): UnsignedInt, (byte array): Byte[].
+* `StringCachedSerializationFactory` - cached serializer, use Latest first caching.
+  * Serializer short name: `_SC`.
+  * Serializer settings: (cache size): UnsignedInt.
+  * Write data: (index in cache): UnsignedInt, optionally: (UTF8 byte array length): UnsignedInt, (byte array): Byte[].
+* `StringConstantsSerializationFactory` - cached serializer, use Simple Caching.
+  * Serializer short name: `_SF`.
+  * Serializer settings: (cache size): UnsignedInt.
+  * Write data: (index in cache): UnsignedInt, optionally: (UTF8 byte array length): UnsignedInt, (byte array): Byte[].

 [TODO describe settings and data formats for serializers]

 ## Example of binary format